imirzadeh/awesome-causal-inference/README.md

 # Awesome Causal Inference
-A curated list of awesome Causal Inference resources
+A curated list of awesome Causal Inference resources.
+The goal of this list is to serve a starting point for getting familiar with causality.

 ## Table of Contents